 - Rolled oats.
 You do not want to use quick oats for this recipe

-- Nut butter.
+- Nut butters.
 I love the flavour from using half peanut butter and half almond butter.
 Also these nut butters are easily available and probably the cheapest.

 - Maple syrup, honey or agave.
 You want to use a natural liquid sweetener.
 A combination of the two work really well.
 And like the nut butter depending what you use it will affect the end flavour.
 Honey is obviously sweeter in flavour than maple syrup.